-Administration of the Clinical and Professional Aspects of the Clinic Practicum including:
+Administration of the Clinic Practicum including:

 - 1. Overall administration of the practicum. - 2.
 Assignment of cases to match students with their training needs. - 3.
 Arrangement for supervision of cases to match students with their needs for supervision. - 4.
 Keeping of records of caseloads and assignments to ensure that each student receives appropriate experiences in assessment and intervention. - 5.
 Consultation regarding clinical aspects of research and evaluation projects conducted during the practicum. - 6.
 Ongoing revision of the School Psychology Training Clinic Practicum Handbook. - 7.
 Implementation of procedures formulated by the area faculty. - 8.
 Reporting of practicum activities to the area faculty.